Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations

 \section{Introduction and motivation}

 The description of the fundamental interactions of elementary particles in High-Energy Physics (HEP) requires a deep understanding of Quantum Field Theory (QFT).
 Large-scale collider experiments, most notably the CERN's Large Hadron Collider (LHC), are devoted to rigurously testing the predictions of the Standard Model (SM) with unprecedented accuracy, in the ongoing quest for signals of new physics beyond the current theoretical framework.

-In order to gain a meaningful and decisive insight into the properties of the fundamental interactions, it is important to contrast experimental data with theoretical predictions of the highest achievable precision.
-For instance, the Higgs boson discovered in 2012~\cite{CMS:2012qbp, ATLAS:2012yve} caught the attention of phenomenologist leading to the first calculations up the Next-to-Next-to-Leading Order (N$^2$LO) in the strong coupling for the $H\to \gamma\gamma$ process; nowadays, it is known the Next-to-Next-to-Next-to-Leading order (N$^3$LO) in QCD with the aim of increasing the accuracy for the future colliders~\cite{LinearColliderVision:2025hlt,Roloff:2018dqu,ILC:2007bjz,CEPCStudyGroup:2018ghi,FCC:2025lpp,FCC:2018byv}.
-These tasks involve addressing the central bottlenecks of theoretical high-energy physics in dealing with quantum fluctuations at higher orders in the perturbative expansion.
-Despite the progress and the various efficient strategies developed so far~\cite{Heinrich:2020ybq}, achieving the theoretical precision required at high-energy colliders calls for exploring approaches that surpass the current state of the art and drive further progress towards higher perturbative orders.
+The central bottleneck of theoretical HEP is the treatment of quantum fluctuations at increasingly high orders in the perturbative expansion.
+Achieving precise theoretical predictions hinges on the delicate cancellation of ultraviolet (UV) and infrared (IR) singularities that are intrinsic to scattering amplitudes in QFT.
+These singularities proliferate dramatically as the number of loops and external particles increases.
+In perturbative Quantum Chromodynamics (pQCD), the procedure for obtaining finite theoretical predictions at one loop is well established.
+Beyond first order, however, the cancellation of divergences becomes increasingly tedious and technically intricate.

+A landmark success of perturbative methods was the phenomenological description of the Higgs boson, which resulted in its discovery in 2012~\cite{ATLAS:2012yve,CMS:2012qbp}.
+The importance of this fundamental particle in the SM motivated calculations at Next-to-Next-to-Leading Order (NNLO)~\cite{Catani:2001ic,Harlander:2002wh,Anastasiou:2002yz} in the strong coupling.
+Recent advances have enhanced precision, reaching N$^3$LO for key LHC processes such as gluon-fusion Higgs production~\cite{Catani:2014uta,Anastasiou:2014vaa,Mistlberger:2018etf,Billis:2021ecs,Chen:2021isd} and Higgs pair production with N$^3$LO+N$^3$LL resummation~\cite{AH:2022elh}, yielding sub-percent scale uncertainties.
+These developments include NNLO predictions for many other processes, enabling detailed jet substructure and flavor analyses, alongside fully differential NNLO distributions for high-$p_T$ probes of new physics.
+Such progress is vital for matching the expected experimental precision of the High-Luminosity LHC, improving electroweak precision observables, strong coupling determinations, and beyond-SM sensitivity, while laying the groundwork for future colliders like the Future Circular Collider (FCC)~\cite{FCC:2025lpp} or the Linear Collider~\cite{LinearColliderVision:2025hlt} through innovative handling of multiscale Feynman integrals, threshold resummation and numerical methods.